Do Teachers Dream of GenAI Widening Educational (In)equality? Envisioning the Future of K-12 GenAI Education from Global Teachers' Perspectives: Findings: Equality-Oriented Teaching Practices in K–12 GenAI Education (RQ1)

 Teachers emphasized that, left unchecked, GenAI outputs often reinforced cultural biases, which could create new inequalities by normalizing dominant perspectives while erasing or distorting local voices and identities.

 T10 in Taiwan illustrated this challenge through a simple case of linguistic variation.
 She noticed that GenAI often defaulted to Mandarin Chinese terms common in mainland China, rather than the expressions used in Taiwan.
-To address this, she deliberately turned such discrepancies into class activities: she showed students examples, asked them to identify differences, and facilitated discussions on why the AI made these choices. \textit{“In mainland China they say Bo-Luo (\begin{CJK}{UTF8}{gbsn}菠萝\end{CJK}), in Taiwan we say Feng-Li (\begin{CJK}{UTF8}{bsmi}鳳梨\end{CJK})… I use this to make students aware of local linguistic differences in AI outputs.”} By explicitly drawing attention to these differences, T10 encouraged her students to critically examine AI outputs, validate their own linguistic identity, and understand that cultural variation is a form of richness often ignored by current GenAI systems.
+To address this, she deliberately turned such discrepancies into class activities: she showed students examples, asked them to identify differences, and facilitated discussions on why the AI made these choices. \textit{“In mainland China they say Bo-Luo, in Taiwan we say Feng-Li… I use this to make students aware of local linguistic differences in AI outputs.”} By explicitly drawing attention to these differences, T10 encouraged her students to critically examine AI outputs, validate their own linguistic identity, and understand that cultural variation is a form of richness often ignored by current GenAI systems.

 S8 in South Africa raised a more systemic concern about representation.
 While teaching science, she often asked students to use GenAI to learn examples of successful scientists in their fields.
 However, S8 observed that GenAI tools frequently reproduced U.S.-centric perspectives, defaulting to white, Western figures when asked to portray success, \textit{“They don’t really have a piece of everyone in there… the only successful people are white, and then black are not.”} Rather than ignoring these biases, she directly integrated them into her lessons as opportunities for critical reflection when teaching students how to use GenAI for science learning, such as knowing more about local achievements.